96boards/website/_posts/2016-10-17-recap-96boards-openhours-23-season-2-announcement-sneak-peak.md

 **Be sure to join us for next week's OpenHours:  [https://www.96boards.org/](/)**

-As always there is a lot of good information and resources that is available in the chat below, this is a great place to get more detailed information mentioned during the call.
-Also a while ago in the hangout Robert shared a link to allow people to submit topics or questions for the developers on the hangout.
-The link is:[ https://discuss.96boards.org/t/openhours-topic-suggestion/ ](https://discuss.96boards.org/t/openhours-topic-suggestion/)and Robert will take these suggestions and try to incorporate these into future OpenHours.

-Please remember, if you get stuck, there are resources to help you through the installation.
-Feel free to check out the [96Boards forums](https://discuss.96boards.org/), [96Boards wiki](https://github.com/96boards/documentation/wiki), or [Freenode IRC](http://webchat.freenode.net/?channels=%2396boards) channel #96boards (there are many ways to access IRC, this website is one of them).
-Dig around the wiki, create a new forum thread, and/or post a question in the chat.

 **Below is the chat log from the OpenHours session today:**

 RW